yxdTiff/SD/README.md

 At the prompt, enter an instance name (which are stored in sdinput folder), for example: pgp2

 Results will be stored in sdoutput/pgp2.
-Please check pgp2.detailed_soln.out for solutions and time_ample.out for CPU time and number of samples used.
+Please check pgp2.detailed_soln.out for solutions and time_sample.out for CPU time and number of samples used.